shalithadev/frontend-basics/session-08/README.md

 ### 2. How to Breakdown Components Before Development

-### 2. How to Breakdown Components Before Development

 1. **Understand the Requirements**

    - Carefully review the project requirements or user stories.